phatngocanh/pna-infra/README.md

 # PNA Infrastructure

-Infrastructure configuration for PNA Organization with Jenkins CI/CD and Nginx reverse proxy with SSL support.
+This repository contains the infrastructure configuration for PNA services including nginx, MySQL, and Jenkins.

 ## 🚀 Quick Start